-If you’re champing at the bit to get started on your journey towards becoming a teacher’s aide, you've got lots of study ahead of you, however, that’s not all you should be thinking about.
-You should also be considering what life will actually be like after you’ve finished your teacher’s aide course and you’re doing the job for real.
+If you’re champing at the bit to start your journey toward becoming a teacher’s aide, you've got lots of studies ahead of you.
+However, that’s not all you should be thinking about.
+You should also consider what life will be like after you’ve finished your teacher’s aide courses and you’re doing the job for real.

-Having the right perspective on things is also important when you start working with children every day, as there will, for sure, be challenging days for you to overcome.
-To help you in this regard, we’re now going to go through five things that you should take on board so that you’re able to make it through the bad days as well as the good.
+Having the proper perspective on things is also essential when working with children daily, as there will surely be challenging days for you to overcome.
+To help you in this regard, we’re going to go through five things that you should take on board so that you can make it through the bad and the good days.

-Tip 1 - There Will Be Bad Days
+Teacher Tip 1 - There Will Be Bad Teacher Days

-Tip 2 - You’re Not Going to Know Everything
+Teacher Tip 2 - You’re Not Going To Know Everything In The Classroom

-New teaching assistants often stress over the fact that they’re not going to know the answers to questions from kids in their class.
-Don’t worry, as it’s not an exam and you can go and find out quite easily if you need to.
-Plus, as an adult, there’s a very good chance you know more than they do about the subjects you cover.
+New teaching assistants and teachers aide are often stressed over the fact that they’re not going to know the answers to questions from kids in their class.
+Don’t worry, as it’s not an exam, and you can go and find out quite easily if you need to.
+As an adult, there’s a good chance you know more than they do about the subjects you cover.
 You will also learn this in your teaching aide course.

-As your teacher's aide course training will tell you, when it comes to lessons, it’s always wise to plan.
+As your teacher's aide course training will tell you, it’s always wise to plan when it comes to lessons.
 The very best teachers will always put time into preparation so that things don’t get missed.
-Fail to plan and you plan to fail - it’s a well-used adage, but one that absolutely applies in the classroom setting.
+Fail to plan, and you plan to fail - it’s a well-used adage that applies in the classroom setting.

-Tip 4 - Learn the Names of Your Students
+Teacher Tip 4 - Learn the Names Of Your Students

-When you really connect with the children in your class, that’s when they start turning to you naturally when they need help.
+When you connect with the children in your class, they turn to you naturally when they need help.
 However, if you're constantly calling all the kids ‘you’, making those connections can be quite tricky to achieve.
-Learn everyone's names early on and you’ll have no such problems.
+Learn everyone's names early on, and you’ll have no such problems.

-Develop Your Teaching Skills With a Course From OCA
+Develop Your Teaching Aide Skills With An Online Short Course

 So, as we can see, there are things that will come with experience while on the job, so it pays to go into the role knowing that there’s still lots of learning to be done after you’ve finished your teacher’s aide course.
-If you’re currently choosing where to get your teacher’s assistant training, you should look at our super value Teachers Aide Course Bundle that contains three high-quality video-based courses!
+If you’re currently choosing where to get your teacher’s assistant training, you should look at our super-value Teachers Aide Course Bundle, which contains three high-quality video-based courses!

 If, however, you are undecided and you need more information before you commit, we’ll be more than happy to provide it.
-Simply call us today on 1300 611 404 and we'll do our utmost to allay your worries and guide you to your ideal online training.
+Simply call us today on 1300 611 404, and we'll do our utmost to allay your worries and guide you to your ideal online training.
 Enquire about our short online teacher's aide courses today!